Multi-Purpose Academy Pod - Quick Reference Page

 This quick reference page provides a summary of the specifications of this topology.
-For a complete reference including installation details, please refer to the Multi-purpose Academy Pod Planning and Installation Guide pdf
+For a complete reference including installation details, please refer to the Multi-purpose Academy Pod Planning and Installation Guide

-CCNA Security labs require different console and enable secret password settings from other courses.
+CCNA Security labs require different Console and Enable Secret password settings from other courses.
 Please review the information on enabling CCNA Security labs.

 Lab Topology